Bear attacks on the rise in Japan: How to safely hike our forests and mountains

 Staying safe in bear habitats

 When entering areas where bears live, it is important to make your presence known through scent or sound so that bears can avoid you.
-The Asiatic Black Bear (tsukinowaguma ツキノワグマ) doesn’t prey on humans for food.
+The Asiatic Black Bear (tsukinowaguma ツキノワグマ) doesn’t normally prey on humans for food.
 It mainly feeds on fruits, nuts, insects and little mammals.
 The black bear will avoid human presence as much as possible.
-That being said, when meeting a human by surprise, the bear is likely to attack by instinct.
+That being said, when meeting a human by surprise, the bear is likely to attack by instinct, or flee.

 Going in a group, using bear bells, and other measures can help achieve this.
 Depending on the situation and location, you can adjust which noise-making tools to use.
 Avoid areas where bears have been recently sighted.